NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/03 - AppRole Authentication Method/3 03 - AppRole Authentication Method.md

     - Machine/App users
 - Once authenticated, a token is generated, which may have a policy associated.
 - For machine/app users, the most common one is AppRole.
-    - This allows multiple “roles” to be defined corresponding to different applications, each with different access levels e.g. one role for MySQL or a database application, another for a particular CI/CD application e.g. Jenkins.
+    - This allows multiple "roles" to be defined corresponding to different applications, each with different access levels e.g. one role for MySQL or a database application, another for a particular CI/CD application e.g. Jenkins.
 - When authenticating via the AppRole method, applications will need to take note of:
     - Role ID
     - Secret ID